Trinidad, Cuba: Ultimate Travel Guide

 Trinidad Cuba

 Wedged between white sand beaches and the lush, jungle-covered Escambray Mountains, Trinidad is a historic jewel of a city and one of the top destinations for visitors in Cuba.
-After Havana, Trinidad is the most popular city in Cuba for travelers, who flock here to take in all the city has to offer.
+After Havana, the city of Trinidad is the most popular city in Cuba for travelers, who flock here to take in all it has to offer.

 However, Trinidad is much more than just its historic heart.
 The beautiful outskirts of Trinidad hold incredible jewels that would be worth traveling for, even if Trinidad itself was nothing special.